TylerEisenmenger/3D-Graphics-Project/README.md

 # 3D-Graphics
-This project was part of an advanced rogramming course where partial code was provided and we were tasked to finish the code The code that was authored by myself can be found in cube.cpp and engine.cpp and relates to the actions stated below.
+This project was part of an advanced rogramming course where partial code was provided and we were tasked to finish the code.

+The code that was authored by myself can be found in cube.cpp and engine.cpp and relates to the actions stated below.

 This program draws a 6 sided cube and allows the user to rotate it as well as zoom in and out.